Psychometric Tests#

 Running the Calculations#

-The psychometric test calculations are performed by the preprocess_psychometric_tests() function, which processes each test separately and combines the results into overview and detailed output files.
+The psychometric test calculations are performed as part of the main preprocessing pipeline (via run_preprocessing, gated by RUN_PSYCHOMETRIC_TESTS), or standalone via the preprocess_psychometric_tests() function.
+Both process each test separately and combine the results into overview and detailed output files.

 Overview vs. Detailed Output#

-• Overview file ({data_collection_id}_overview.yaml): Contains primary metrics as per the original paper outputs.
+• Overview file (psychometric_overview_{data_collection_id}.csv): Contains one row per session with primary metrics as per the original paper outputs.

 Command Line Usage#

-The tests can be calculated with the following command:
+The tests can be calculated as part of the full pipeline:

 preprocess_psychometric_tests